Freshman Admission Requirements / Frequently Asked Questions

 Accelerated 5-year programs enable students to complete a bachelor’s and master’s degree in a growing professional field, such as business (MBA) or cyber security.
 And our 7-year program in dentistry assures your place in a career-building dental surgery program.

-Answer: When all required documents including transcripts and ACT/SAT results your admissions counselor will call you within 24 hours with your decision.
-You will also receive your admission decision by mail within 2 weeks of receiving all required documents.
+Answer When all required documents including high school transcript, ACT/SAT scores, a Teacher or Counselor recommendation, and a writing sample of at least 250 words on a subject of your choice are received, your admissions counselor will call you within two weeks with your decision.
+You will also receive your admission decision by mail.

-Answer: Yes, the majority of our undergraduate programs including nursing offer direct admission.
-Students must meet the minimum GPA & ACT/SAT requirements.
+Answer Yes, the majority of our undergraduate programs including nursing offer direct admission.
+Students must meet the minimum admission requirements.

 Answer: Yes!
-More than 80% of our students receive some form of financial aid including scholarships to help make UDM affordable.
+More than 90% of our undergraduate students receive some form of financial aid including scholarships to help make UDM affordable.

 To become eligible for UDM scholarships just apply for admission.
 Your admissions counselor will discuss your scholarship when an admission decision is made.
 For additional financial aid, file the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.
 Be sure to list UDM (002323).

-Answer: Yes, we welcome visitors year round.
+Answer Yes, we welcome visitors year round.
 Visiting campus is an important step in the college selection process.
 Students need to see and hear, in person, about the opportunities a school has to offer.
+Schedule a campus visit now!